aroceu/library/README.md

 - Favorites (themes, things, characters, ships)
 - Log (regularly updated log of my media interests for the current year as well as a queue; once the year passes, this will contain an archive of past years' logs as well)

-# changelog

-### 23 October 2024

-This one's up too!
-I'll also be pushing updates through here.

 # gallery
 ![aroceu's library: main page](screenshots/lib.png)
 ![aroceu's library: list page](screenshots/list.png)